davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

 DEC Alpha Options
 ^^^^^^^^^^^^^^^^^

-These -m options are defined for the DEC Alpha implementations:
+These :samp:`-m` options are defined for the DEC Alpha implementations:

 .. option:: -mno-soft-float, -msoft-float